flaneurette/Artisan/README.md

 0. Download or clone Artisan.
 1. Edit dashboard/configuration.php and define the database and paths.
-2. Import the Artisan SQL file into MySQL, goto the /dashboard/ and login with: username: admin, password: admin.
+2. Import the Artisan SQL file into MySQL
+4. Goto the /dashboard/ and login with: username: admin, password: admin.
    The password can be changed in the admin panel under settings.
-3. Change the mollie API key under settings to your Mollie API key.
+5. Change the mollie API key under settings to your Mollie API key.

 # Payment API